C String Extraction: Standard, Custom & Multibyte Guide

 1. Introduction

-String manipulation in C is one of the important skills when learning programming.
-In particular, string extraction (substring extraction) is often used when processing data or performing format conversion.
-This article provides a detailed explanation of how to extract strings in C, covering using standard library functions, creating custom functions, handling multibyte characters (Japanese), and string splitting methods.
-It also presents examples and error handling, so please read through to the end.
+In this article, we will provide a detailed explanation of how to slice strings in C language, including methods using standard library functions, creating custom functions, handling multibyte characters (Japanese), and techniques for splitting strings.
+We also introduce practical examples and error handling, so please read through to the end.

 What You’ll Learn in This Article

-• strncpy and strchr etc. Extracting substrings using standard library functions
+• strncpystrchrsubstring extraction using standard library functions

-• Processing UTF-8 and Shift_JIS strings while considering multibyte characters (Japanese)
+• Considering multibyte characters (Japanese)

-• strtok Methods for splitting strings
+• strtok method of splitting strings

-Why Is String Extraction Important in C?
+Why Is String Slicing Important in C Language?

 1. Processing Input Data